 If you or a loved one was injured by a gun that may have been defective, you could have a lawsuit against the manufacturer.
 You should contact one of the experienced product liability attorneys at Kline & Specter, PC, through this website or by calling 215-772-1000.

-With more than 40 lawyers, five of whom are also medical doctors, Kline & Specter has the resources and experience to litigate complex product liability cases such as those involving gun defects against major manufacturers.
+With 50 lawyers, five of whom are also medical doctors, Kline & Specter has the resources and experience to litigate complex product liability cases such as those involving gun defects against major manufacturers.

 The law firm has successfully sued gun manufacturers.
 In one notable case, this one involving a Daisy air rifle that fired BBs and pellets, a defective air rifle resulted in a teenager suffering a severe brain injury when he was shot in the head, a BB piercing his skull.
 Tucker Mahoney eventually died from his injuries.
 A lawsuit resulted in a substantial monetary settlement.
 (See Mahoney v.
 Daisy)